bigOconstant/cedictToSqliteLinux/README.md

 ## About cedictToSqlite:
 Converts a cedict dictionary file to a sqlite3 database file.
 Only works on linux.
-Windows utf-8 problems have not been solved.
+Windows utf-8 problems have not been solved;
+however, runs fine in WSL.